Standard Classic Barge Cruise Itinerary

-Guests are met in Narbonne and transferred by private chauffeured minibus to Enchanté.
-A champagne welcome and an introduction to the Captain and crew, followed by dinner on board.
+Guests are met in Narbonne and transferred by private chauffeured minibus to Enchanté where a champagne welcome and cruise to Le Somail awaits.
+Dinner on board.

 Tuesday, Day 3: Roubia to Homps